 The Metropol Parasol (51 likes), the largest wooden structure in the world, was totally unforgettable.
 We timed our visit for sunset on the first day, and emerged from the lift to see the whole city sprawled out in front of us.
 This is definitely the best time to take photos – the pastel colours, the tiled domes, the elaborate towers and sparkling rooftop bars are just so instagrammable.

 The parasol itself almost feels like you’re walking over the tops of trees.
 Although the modern shape is so disruptive amongst the surrounding architecture, it still manages to feel as though it grew from the ground.
-This was the moment when I finally felt the excitement of being on holiday and discovering a new place.

 An adult ticket is €3, and you get a free drink in the cafe at the top!